Connection lost. Please refresh the page.

 The corpus callosum is divided into four parts: rostrum, genu, body/trunk and splenium

-• The rostrum is continuous with the lamina terminalis and connects the orbital surfaces of the frontal lobes.
+• The rostrum is the thin, beak-like anterior-inferior part of the corpus callosum.
+It is continuous with the lamina terminalis and connects the orbital (ventral prefrontal) surfaces of the frontal lobes.

-Homotopic connections link similar regions from the left and right sides of the brain, while heterotopic connections connect dissimilar areas of the left and right sides of the brain.
+Homotopic connections link similar regions from the left and right sides of the brain (e.g. left and right motor cortex), while heterotopic connections link dissimilar areas of the left and right hemispheres (e.g. frontal to parietal).
+All of these connections play an important role integrating and supporting the majority of the brain functions.

 Functions

-Besides its importance in communication, the corpus callosum is hypothesized to play a primary role in cognition.
+Besides its importance in communication, the corpus callosum plays a key role in cognition by linking distributed neural networks.
 Emerging evidence suggests that weakened integrity of the callosum contributes to a decline in cognitive function in aging adults.
-On the flip side, increased callosal thickness in typical childhood development correlates with intelligence, processing speed, and problem-solving abilities.
+On the flip side, increased callosal thickness in typical childhood development correlates with intelligence, processing speed and problem-solving abilities.

 You've almost finished revising the corpus callosum anatomy... but how's your knowledge of the other parts of the brain?
 Find out with our free brain quizzes and labeled diagrams!